cisagov/pshtt/README.md

   443 at the hostname in its Canonical URL with an unexpired valid certificate for the hostname.
 This can be true even if the Canonical URL uses HTTP.
+* `HTTPS Publicly Trusted` - A domain is "publicly trusted" if its canonical endpoint has a publicly trusted certificate.
+* `HTTPS Custom Truststore Trusted` - A domain is "custom truststore trusted" if its canonical endpoint has a certificate that is trusted by the custom truststore.
 * `Defaults to HTTPS` - A domain "defaults to HTTPS" if its canonical endpoint uses HTTPS.
 * `Downgrades HTTPS` - A domain "downgrades HTTPS" if HTTPS is